 You can arrange child maintenance yourselves.
 You can make these arrangements yourselves to support the children financially.
 You can agree between yourselves how much maintenance should be paid, how and when it should be made.

 If you are finding it difficult to come to an agreement or the private arrangement breaks down you can seek the help of a neutral mediator.
 You both have to be willing to go to mediation.

 A professional mediator who acts as a neutral third party facilitates discussion to help you make an arrangement or work out an agreement on child maintenance (child support) payments.
 Free Mediation and Legal Support.

 Getting Payments without Sharing Your Location

-You do not need to make contact with your child’s other parent to arrange child maintenance if you’ve experienced violence.
-You can seek help to collect payments from the other parent.
+You do not need to make contact with the other parent if you’ve experienced violence.
+You can seek help to collect payments.

-The family social offices can help you work out how much maintenance needs to be paid, take action if a parent doesn’t pay the agreed amount and review the payments if your circumstances change.
+The child welfare can help you work out how much maintenance needs to be paid, take action if a parent doesn’t pay the agreed amount and review the payments if your circumstances change.